PuntoPagos/documentacion/readme-english.md

 Headers:

 * Fecha:  Date of request (specification RFC1123).
-  * Example: Fecha: Mon, 15 Jun 2009 20:45:30 GMT
+  * Example: Fecha: Tue, 16 Apr 2024 17:58:49 GMT

-* Autorizacion:  Message signature using algorithm HMAC-SHA1 with the secret key given by PuntoPagos, and then the message is coded on base64.
+* Autorizacion:  Message signature using algorithm HMAC-SHA512 with the secret key given by PuntoPagos, and then the message is coded on base64.
 The message format that should be signed is the following: